lytze/GFP_colony_PEV_analysis/README.md

 ## Introduction

-This project is part of my project in the [*He Xiangwei* lab](http://lsi.zju.edu.cn/redir.php?catalog_id=13701) (Life Sciences Institute, Zhejiang Univ.).
+This project is part of my project in the [*He Xiangwei* lab](http://lsi.zju.edu.cn/redir.php?catalog_id=13701) (Life Sciences Institute, Zhejiang University).
 The major aim of this project is to evaluate the PEV (position effect variation) pattern complexity based on captured pictures of *gfp*-marked yeast single colonies under fluorenscent microscope.
 Six sample figures are presented in the `sample_figure` folder.
 You can access the figures to get more understanding (more info in the 'Sample Figures' section).

 ## Stages and Functionalities